bogste/bogste.ro/content/posts/crafts-of-the-future.md

 It is widely believed that ['AI will significantly accelerate economic growth over time by making workers far more efficient'](https://www.cnn.com/2024/03/19/business/ai-jobs-economy-productivity/index.html).
 This, of course, will mean that Businesses will see increased efficiency as well.
 As such, in an era where Artificial Intelligence (AI) is quickly becoming not just an asset but a necessity, Businesses are rapidly integrating Generative AI technologies to stay ahead.

 In a general sense, there are two (2) emerging trends: *Responsible and Trustable AI*.
-In other words, its use is to be Ethical (that is, to be morally correctly employed in Products and Services such as not to be discriminative towards Humans), and Explainable (such that Humans can always grasp the chain of events that may have led to an outcome, when prompted).
-These, in turn, are broken down further, to serve as better guidance.
+In other words, its use is to be Ethical (that is, to be morally and correctly employed in Products and Services such as not to be discriminative towards Humans), and Explainable (such that Humans can always grasp the chain of events that may have led to an outcome, whenever prompted).
+Things, in turn, are broken down further to serve as specific guidance.
 These are listed in Figure 1.

 {{<figure src="/posts/images/crafts-of-the-future/responsible-ai-principles.png" caption="Figure 1.
 Responsible and Trusted AI Principles [as defined by Microsoft](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/innovate/best-practices/trusted-ai)">}}

 However, since the most intensive activity regarding AI "exploitation" happens for Businesses, as they may also have huge Capital for this, it is my consideration that there needs to be a commonly agreeable "standard" for Business-to-Business (B2B) Services.
 To get us there, I propose the following Principles that would serve as a foundation.

-## The 5 Principles (for AI when deployed by Service Providers)
+## The 5 Principles (for AI usage when deployed by Service Providers)

 Here are five (5) Key Principles that should underpin any Strategy for Responsible AI as it intersects with and enables a B2B context: